meteor-useraccounts/core/README.md

 this will prevent the template to change its content.
 See [internal states](#internal-states) for more details...

+Well, actually there is many, used inside `atForm`...

+...plus one another: `atNavButton` which is currently at an experimental stage, but which can be used inside navbars to get a basic sign-in sign-out button which changes text and behaviour based on the user status.

 <a name="basic-customization"/>
 ## Basic Customization